DETAILED ACTION

 Claims 4 and 12-13, Smaldone discloses the body has a threaded section, whose thread corresponds to the inner thread of the container opening, enabling the flow control device to be threaded onto the container opening (110; FIG 3).

-Claims 5, 8-10, Smaldone discloses the drive assembly (125) comprises: a valve assembly, which internally crosses the flow control device, and is configured to restrict the fluid flow from the container into the device; a drive mechanism (115), which is configured, upon actuation, to move the valve assembly to allow the fluid to flow into the device; and an elastic element ([0036]), preferably a spring, which is arranged concentrically around a portion of the valve assembly, wherein the elastic element is configured to assist the valve assembly return to its original position.
+Claims 5, 8-10, Smaldone discloses the drive assembly (125) comprises: a valve assembly, which internally crosses the flow control device, and is configured to restrict the fluid flow from the container into the device; a drive mechanism (115), which is configured, upon actuation, to move the valve assembly to allow the fluid to flow into the device; and an elastic element, wherein the elastic element is a spring ([0036]), which is arranged concentrically around a portion of the valve assembly, wherein the elastic element is configured to assist the valve assembly return to its original position.

 Claim 6, Smaldone discloses the valve assembly comprises a valve element (125) and at least one gasket (120) for sealing purposes.

-Claim 7, Smaldone discloses the drive mechanism comprises at least one pin (145) and one drive element (115), especially a button or lever.
+Claim 7, Smaldone discloses the drive mechanism comprises at least one pin (145) and one drive element, wherein the drive element is a button (115) or lever.

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to JEREMY W CARROLL whose telephone number is (571)272-4988.
 The examiner can normally be reached M-F 8 AM - 5 PM.